5.0. Master of Agribusiness Degree Program

 The Accelerated B.S./MAB program allows qualified students who are pursuing a Bachelor of Science in Agricultural and Applied Economics in our department to work concurrently on their B.S. and MAB.
 Students in this program are able to take up to six hours of graduate coursework (two of four eligible courses) receiving credit toward both their undergraduate and graduate degrees.

-Students entering the MAB degree program must have completed an accepted bachelor's degree program or must be students who are pursuing a Bachelor of Science in Agricultural and Applied Economics in our department and have been admitted into the Accelerated B.S./MAB program.
-Undergraduate requirements that normally will have been completed, earning a grade of B or better, before beginning MAB graduate coursework include the following courses or their equivalent.
+Students entering the MAB degree program must have completed an accepted bachelor's degree program or must be students who have been admitted into the Accelerated B.S./MAB program.

 5.2.
 Credit Hour Requirements

 The MAB program consists of a minimum of 36 hours of graduate credit.
 A candidate for the Master of Agribusiness degree must complete 6 hours of electives from a list of approved courses (see the separate MAB program material for the list).
 Exceptions to the list will need to be approved by the student's advisory committee and the MAB Coordinator.

 Except for unusual situations, substitutions for core courses are not permitted.
 Requests for substitutions for core courses must be initiated by the student and submitted, with written justification, to the MAB Coordinator.
 Final decisions on substitutions for core courses taught outside our department are made by the MAB Coordinator.
 Decisions on core courses taught in the department are made by the current instructor of the core course being replaced.